Enhancing Preparedness of Public Services to Manage AI risk in Multilingual Communication

 August 2025Overview

 Recent investigations have linked various cases of patient deaths and complications within the NHS to poor multilingual communication practices, as staff struggle to find effective solutions to communicate with members of the public with limited English proficiency.
-Despite risks of inadequate accuracy and security associated with machine translation (MT) tools such as Google Translate, reports and studies have shown they are commonly used in public services, and their risks are not being assessed.
+Despite risks of inadequate accuracy and security associated with machine translation (MT) tools (such as Google Translate), reports and studies have shown that they are commonly used in public services.
+This is often done with no awareness of the risks and no clear accountability for problems that may occur because of this use of untested tools, thus penalising staff and public service users.
 This concern is common to the use of other language AI tools, such as ChatGPT, in other public authorities.

-This Arts & Humanities internally funded impact project is based on a study conducted by Dr Felix do Carmo and his team in 2023-2024, in which a Freedom of Information (FoI) request was sent to all NHS trusts, police forces and councils in England.
-This found numerous causes for concern regarding multilingual communication practices and a lack of preparedness to manage the risks associated with the use of MT and AI tools for an increasingly multilingual population.
+This internally-funded Arts & Humanities impact project is based on a study conducted by Dr Felix do Carmo and his team in 2023-2024, in which a Freedom of Information (FoI) request was sent to all NHS trusts, police forces and councils in England.
+This found numerous causes for concern regarding multilingual communication practices and a lack of preparedness to manage the risks associated with the use of MT and AI tools in public services, especially given the increasingly multilingual population they work with.

 This new project will see the team providing a meaningful contribution to the improvement of multilingual communication within public services, when using language AI tools, with a particular focus on the NHS, police forces and councils.
-They will design a training framework for the management of the risk of miscommunication through AI and pilot this with the NHS.
-In addition, they will organise similar workshops with police forces and local councils, applying the lessons learned from the NHS context and offering tailored training.
+They will design a training framework for the management of the risk of miscommunication posed through AI and pilot this with the NHS.
+Expanding on this, they will apply the lessons learned from the NHS context to also organise similar workshops with police forces and local councils, offering tailored training.

 Team